Chinese Masterpieces

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Imperial Guan Ware Bamboo Neck Bottle Vase from the Inner Kiln of Xiuneisi, Marked and Produced During the Southern Song Dynasty

-Southern Song Dynasty Bamboo Neck Bottle Vase: A Masterpiece from the Guan Official Xiuneisi Kiln This exceptional Guan ware bottle vase was crafted at the Official Xiuneisi inner kiln.
+Southern Song Dynasty Bamboo Neck Bottle Vase: A Masterpiece from the Guan Official Xiuneisi Kiln.
+This exceptional Guan ware bottle vase was crafted at the Official Xiuneisi inner kiln.
 The piece features several layers of a rich bluish glaze, with subtle greenish undertones, applied over a delicate body that culminates in a thicker pooling glaze at the base.
 The vase displays a striking bluish crackled finish and bears the official government Guan mark on its base.
 Additionally, it is characterized by an iron foot resulting from the firing process, complemented by the dark ochre-brown hue of the clay utilized in its creation.
 The historical context of this work is significant; following the incursion of the Jin armies that displaced the Imperial Court from the Northern Song Dynasty in 1127 A.D., the court established the Southern Song Dynasty in Hangzhou.
 The vase stands approximately 8 1/2 inches tall, exemplifying the artistry and craftsmanship of its era. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Imperial Guan Ware Hexagonal Meiping Vase from the Southern Song Dynasty, Crafted by the Xiuneisi Inner Kiln, Marked and Dated to the Period of Production